ACADEMIC PUBLICATIONS

 This paper studies how improvements in local accessibility influence cities’ distributions of nontradeable amenities, housing costs and welfare.
 I build a model of local demand for these amenities, which depends on travel times and costs.
 Ridesharing’s entry shocks these times and costs.
 Three years after entry, amenities grow faster in areas which are driving-accessible and transit-inaccessible.
 In these locations, median house prices and rents rise by 3% and 1% per year, respectively.
 Taken together, the improvements in amenities and access outpace the rising housing costs.
 All residents benefit from ridesharing, although homeowners’ benefits are four times larger than renters’.

-The Financial Consequences of Wanting to Own a Home (with Gregor Schubert) November, 2024
+The Financial Consequences of Wanting to Own a Home (with Gregor Schubert) February 2025.

-Impact of Institutional Owners on Housing Markets (with Franklin Qian and Zipei Zhu) April 2024.
+Impact of Institutional Owners on Housing Markets (with Franklin Qian and Zipei Zhu) February 2025.

-Selected Presentations: Baruch College (Zicklin) (scheduled), Federal Reserve Bank of Chicago (scheduled), CU Boulder (Leeds), 2024 Stanford SITE for Housing and Urban Economics, Cornell Real Estate Symposium, Federal Reserve Board of Governors, 2024 Pre-WFA Summer Real Estate Research Symposium, 2nd Annual Conference on Market-Based Solutions for Reducing Wealth Inequality, CICF 2024, ITAM Finance Conference 2024, RERI Annual Conference 2024
+Selected Presentations: Cavalcade 2025, Baruch College (Zicklin) (scheduled), Federal Reserve Bank of Chicago (scheduled), CU Boulder (Leeds), 2024 Stanford SITE for Housing and Urban Economics, Cornell Real Estate Symposium, Federal Reserve Board of Governors, 2024 Pre-WFA Summer Real Estate Research Symposium, 2nd Annual Conference on Market-Based Solutions for Reducing Wealth Inequality, CICF 2024, ITAM Finance Conference 2024, RERI Annual Conference 2024

 Other Publications